Frequently Asked Questions - Weddings at Fanshawe Conservation Area

 Can we do our own catering or have a potluck/BBQ-style meal?

 Yes, but please be aware that the kitchen areas at the Watson Porter Pavilion and at the Lakeview Pavilion are intended for serving previously prepared food – they are not suitable for cooking.
-You must provide all of your own serving utensils, dishes, linens, etc. You may use our BBQs (which require charcoal, starter fluid, etc.) or bring your own.
+You must provide all of your own serving utensils, dishes, linens, etc. You are permitted to bring in your own BBQ to use at either pavilion.

 Can I hold my rehearsal dinner at the pavilion?